 Due to the fertile watershed and the lakes phytoplankton blooms, oxygen becomes depleted below eight feet during the summer months.
 Therefore, the majority of the lakes volume cannot be utilized by gamefish during the summer season.
 Submerged aquatic vegetation provides the primary cover for fish.
 The Wildlife Division and the Fisheries Service periodically add cover in the form of brush piles, Christmas trees and by seeding the exposed lake bottom during winter pool.

-Fish Species - The Fisheries Service of DNR manages the sportfish populations in the lake to provide public angling opportunities.
+Fish Species - Fishing and Boating Services manages the sportfish populations in the lake to provide public angling opportunities.
 The lake is managed primarily as a warmwater fishery for largemouth bass, tiger muskie, and bluegill and anglers can expect good fishing for these species.
 In recent years the bass population has shifted from a population dominated by a high density of nine to eleven inch fish to one with a balanced size structure and a desirable percentage of large bass present.
 Anglers have landed tiger muskie to forty-four inches from Blairs Valley Lake.
 Anglers may also catch black crappie, redear sunfish, yellow perch, brown bullhead and carp.
 Golden shiners and young panfish species are the primary forage for predator species.
 Adult rainbow trout are stocked during the spring and fall to provide a popular put-and-take fishery.

 Restrictions - Electric trolling motors are permitted on this lake; gas motors are prohibited.
-Trophy Bass Regulations (slot limit) are in effect (consult the Maryland Sportfishing Guide).
+Trophy Bass Regulations (slot limit) are in effect (consult the Maryland Guide to Fishing and Crabbing).
 Tiger muskie are subject to a thirty-six inch minimum size and a one per day creel limit.
 A free boat ramp and parking lot are available.

 Maryland Department of Natural Resources

 10932 Putman Road, Thurmont, Maryland 21788